abdotha/clinic-appointment-system-with-cpp/README.md

 ## Database Setup

-1. Ensure you have access to text files for storing doctor names and appointment schedules.
+1. Ensure you have access to the `doctors.txt` file for storing doctor names.
-2. Each doctor will have two corresponding text files:
+2. Each doctor's schedule will be stored in a separate text file named after the doctor.
-   - One for storing the doctor's name (e.g., `dr_smith.txt`, `dr_johnson.txt`, etc.).
-   - Another for storing the booked appointment times (e.g., `dr_smith_schedule.txt`, `dr_johnson_schedule.txt`, etc.).

 ## How to Use